 The Company's agreement with GEIS provides for various payments based on achieving specific milestones over the term of the agreement.
-During the three months ended June 30, 2023 and 2022, the Company incurred costs of \$268,829 and \$0, respectively, pursuant to this agreement.
-During the six months ended June 30, 2023 and 2022, the Company incurred costs of \$268,829 and \$0, respectively, pursuant to this agreement.
+During the three months ended September 30, 2023 and 2022, the Company did not incur any costs pursuant to this agreement.
+During the nine months ended September 30, 2023 and 2022, the Company incurred costs of \$268,829 and \$0, respectively, pursuant to this agreement.
 Such costs, when incurred, are included in research and development costs in the Company's consolidated statements of operations.
-Through June 30, 2023, the Company has paid GEIS an aggregate of \$684,652 for work done under this agreement through the fourth milestone.
+Through September 30, 2023, the Company has paid GEIS an aggregate of \$684,652 for work done under this agreement through the fourth milestone.

-The Company's aggregate commitment pursuant to this agreement, less amounts previously paid to date, totaled approximately \$3,536,000 as of June 30, 2023, which is expected to be incurred through December 31, 2025.
+The Company's aggregate commitment pursuant to this agreement, less amounts previously paid to date, totaled approximately \$3,423,000 as of September 30, 2023, which is expected to be incurred through December 31, 2027.
 As the work is being conducted in Europe and is paid for in Euros, final costs are subject to foreign currency fluctuations between the United States Dollar and the Euro.
 Such fluctuations are recorded in the consolidated statements of operations as foreign currency gain or loss, as appropriate.

 City of Hope.
-Effective January 18, 2021, the Company executed a Clinical Research Support Agreement with the City of Hope National Medical Center, an NCI-designated comprehensive cancer center, and City of Hope Medical Foundation (collectively, "City of Hope"), to carry out a Phase 1b clinical trial of LB-100, the Company's first-in-class protein phosphatase inhibitor, combined with a standard regimen for treatment of untreated extensive- stage disease small cell lung cancer (ED-SCLC).
+Effective January 18, 2021, the Company executed a Clinical Research Support Agreement with the City of Hope National Medical Center, an NCI-designated comprehensive cancer center, and City of Hope Medical Foundation (collectively, "City of Hope"), to carry out a Phase 1b clinical trial of LB-100, the Company's first-in-class protein phosphatase inhibitor, combined with an FDA-approved standard regimen for treatment of untreated extensive-stage disease small cell lung cancer ("ED-SCLC").
 LB-100 will be given in combination with carboplatin, etoposide and atezolizumab, an FDA-approved but marginally effective regimen, to previously untreated ED-SCLC patients.
-The dose of LB-100 will be escalated with the standard fixed doses of the 3-drug regimen to reach a recommended Phase 2 dose (RP2D).
+The dose of LB-100 will be escalated with the standard fixed doses of the 3-drug regimen to reach a recommended Phase 2 dose ("RP2D").
 Patient entry will be expanded so that a total of 12 patients will be evaluable at the RP2D to confirm the safety of the LB-100 combination and to look for potential therapeutic activity as assessed by objective response rate, duration of overall response, progression-free-survival and overall survival.

 The clinical trial was initiated on March 9, 2021, with patient accrual expected to take approximately two years to complete.
-However, as patient accrual was slower than expected, the Company has been seeking to add two additional sites to increase the rate of patient accrual.
-Effective March 6, 2023, the Sarah Cannon Research Institute (SCRI), Nashville, Tennessee, joined the City of Hope's ongoing Phase 1b clinical trial.
-The Company is continuing its efforts to add a third site.
+However, as patient accrual was slower than expected, the Company has been seeking to add additional sites to increase the rate of patient accrual.
+Effective March 6, 2023, the Sarah Cannon Research Institute ("SCRI"), Nashville, Tennessee, joined the City of Hope's ongoing Phase 1b clinical trial.
+The Company is continuing its efforts to add additional sites.
 The addition of SCRI is expected to expedite and expand the accrual of patients to this clinical trial, thus reducing the time required to demonstrate the feasibility, tolerability and efficacy of adding LB-100 to the current standard treatment regimen.
-With the addition of SCRI, the Company currently expects that this clinical trial will be completed by December 31, 2024.
+With the addition of SCRI, the Company currently expects that this clinical trial will be completed by March 31, 2026.